 - Duration: Hold each stretch 10 to 30 seconds.

 - Repetition: Do each stretch 3 to 5 times.

 - Type: Control and hold without resistance, with an emphasis on lower back and legs.

 3. Aerobic exercise

-An example of a walking and cycling program for people with heart failure is shown below.
+An example of a walking and cycling program for people who have heart failure is shown below.